flow-state-15/mod-5-extra-resources/project-week/github-README-and-wiki-guidelines.md

 - `/` **README.md**
   - Located at project root (`/`).
+  - Link to live site.
   - Brief description of your site.
-  - Link to live site.
   - List of technologies used.
   - Usage descriptions of features.
     - Images and/or GIFs of your own site showcasing and additional insight some functionality.
   - Road map or to do list for future features.
-  - Instructions on how to set up the repo to run the project locally.
+  - Get started section with instructions on how to set up the repo to run the project locally.
   - Contact information.
 - `/backend` **README.md**
   - The **README.md** you made in Mod 4 should now be the default **README.md**